- 1 Best Things to do in London for Christmas

-Another time-honoured tradition since the world’s first artificial ice rink was unveiled in Chelsea, there’s nothing more festive than London’s Christmas ice rinks and a favourite way to pass time on Boxing Day.
+Another time-honoured tradition is to visit the world’s first artificial ice rink which was unveiled in Chelsea.
+There’s nothing more festive than London’s Christmas ice rinks and a favourite way to pass time on Boxing Day.

-So if you are planning to spend Christmas in London.
-These should help you find the best things to do in London during Christmas.
+So if you are planning to spend Christmas in London – this should help you find the – Best Things to do in London for Christmas.

 But if that’s not enough then it’s never too early to make your New Year’s Eve plans and London does it in style like all major cities around the World.
 The biggest party is the annual New Year’s Eve Fireworks display, launched from the foot of the London Eye and from rafts on the Thames, is visible from most of central London.

 If you enjoyed Christmas in London why not read about some of the other things you may enjoy in London like a Visit to Richmond Park or A fun day at Regents Park.